whyhankee/dbwrkr/README.md

 retryCount  in case of an error followUp, the retryCount    Number
 ```

-### Doing
+### Todo

 * In-memory-storage engine for running the tests on DBWrkr itself
 * Storage-engine: Postgres

-Trying to implement with Waterline, would enable a widely used set of databases.

-### Todo

 * Middleware (once & cron)
 * Cleanup system (remove/archive old events)
-* Storage-engine: Rethinkdb
 * Promise callbacks?